MilicaOr/MilicaOr.github.io/publications.md

 #### Journal publications
  - M. Orlandić, J. Fjeldtvedt, and T. A. Johansen.
 [A parallel FPGA implementation of the CCSDS-123 compression algorithm.]({% link _pdfs/MDPI_2019_CCSDS.pdf %}) Remote Sensing 11, no. 6 (2019): 673.

+ - M. Orlandić, and K. Svarstad.
+"An adaptive high-throughput edge detection filtering system using dynamic partial reconfiguration."
+Journal of Real-Time Image Processing 16, no. 6 (2019): 2409-2424.

 #### Conference publications
 - S. Bakken, M. Orlandic, T. A. Johansen,